jeog/TDAmeritradeAPI/README.md

 - **ONLY** Symbol strings are converted to upper-case by the library, e.g 'sPy' -> 'SPY'.

+- This library generally ignores character encoding issues:
+    - uses 1 byte wide characters: char, std::string etc.
+    - assumes utf-8 encoded string data is returned from server
+    - C -> Python is handled by ctypes.py

 - Currently, decimal values are represented with ```double``` type and passed to the API as a string with four decimal places of fixed precision.
+This **shouldn't** be an issue for the current nature of access, but keep in mind:
-    - Numbers requiring more precision than that will be passed to the API *incorrectly*.
+    - Numbers requiring more precision than 4 decimal points will be passed to the API *incorrectly*
-    - Very large floating point numbers can lose accuracy.
+    - Very large floating point numbers can lose accuracy
-    - Rounding behavior is the default used by stringstream, using std::fixed and std::setprecision(4).
+    - Rounding behavior is the default used by stringstream with std::fixed and std::setprecision(4)
-    - This *shouldn't* be an issue for the current nature of access.
-(If so, file an issue.)

 - Enums are defined for both C and C++ code using MACROS.
 Python mimics these enums by defining constant values.
 For example:
     ```
     DECL_C_CPP_TDMA_ENUM(AdminCommandType, 0, 2,